harrysha1029/harrysha1029.github.io/_posts/2020-06-18-harmony-notes.md

 ---

 ## Intro
 Here are some notes from Berklee's Harmony Course.
-You can find the PDF's [here](http://davidvaldez.blogspot.com/2006/04/berklee-jazz-harmony-1-4.html).
+You can find the course PDF's [here](http://davidvaldez.blogspot.com/2006/04/berklee-jazz-harmony-1-4.html).

 ## Basics
 ### Inverting Intervals